viviag/viviag.io/_posts/2023-02-23-platonic-hask-overview-monoidal-category-structure.markdown

 While doing it with already defined representing objects we obtain the following definitions:

-- Initial object is defined as an object $I$ such that it has unique morphism to any other object
+- Initial object is defined as an object $$I$$ such that it has unique morphism to any other object
 - Coproduct is defined by the following diagram:

 ![coprod](/assets/coprod.svg)